thumbnail image

 📸: Mariah Miranda Photography

 Born and raised in southern Louisiana, Moore received her Ph.D. in History from Rutgers, The State University of New Jersey.
 She holds a dual BA in Honors Political Science and Sociology from the American University in Cairo.
 Her research has been funded by The Harvard Academy for International and Area Studies, the University of California President’s Postdoctoral Fellowship, Ford Foundation Predoctoral and Dissertation Fellowships, the Social Science Research Council, and the Council for American Overseas Research Centers.
+She previously taught at the University of California, Santa Barbara.

 • RESEARCH + Creative PROJECTS